-KU Ph.D. program admits students with either B.A. or M.A. degrees.
+The KU Ph.D. program admits students with either bachelor's or master's degrees.
 Qualifying for a Ph.D. from the Department of Sociology at the University of Kansas entails completing a sequence of steps.
-Students must complete required coursework, prepare a Professional Portfolio, write and successfully defend an M.A. thesis, complete examination requirements in two areas of specialization, draft and successfully defend a dissertation proposal, and successfully complete a doctoral dissertation.
+Students must complete required coursework, prepare a Professional Portfolio, write and successfully defend a master's thesis, complete examination requirements in two areas of specialization, draft and successfully defend a dissertation proposal, and successfully complete a doctoral dissertation.

 We subscribe to an apprenticeship philosophy of graduate education in which faculty and students treat education as a joint enterprise.
 The department is noted for the intense exchange of ideas among its graduate students, a strong culture of student mentoring and support, and faculty-student collaboration.
 Areas of concentration include: